 Skip to content

-The program focused on building on the strengths of Aboriginal young people, listening to their voice, and developing links with the community to identify and develop strategies for the prevention and harm minimisation of alcohol and other drug use and cultural identity.
+The program focused on building the strengths of Aboriginal young people, listening to their voice, and developing links with the community to identify and develop strategies for the prevention and harm minimisation of alcohol and other drug use and cultural identity.

 As part of the program, a model was developed with TAFE SA which allowed program participants to receive accreditation in modules of Certificate II/III in Community Services in Alcohol and Other Drugs.
 As well as this, a number of diversionary, short-term project activities were offered, including self esteem programs, art and craft and team building activities.
 Several culturally appropriate learning resources were produced as a part of the program.